-With endometriosis there are possible underlying problems that could be contributing to a worsening of symptoms.
+With endometriosis, there are possible underlying problems that could be contributing to a worsening of symptoms.
 These include:

 Then the immune system needs support.
 Taking lactobacilli results in improved immune function and garlic and aloe vera juice both help enhance immunity as well as acting against Candida.
 7 Essiac tea may also be beneficial.

 Cruciferous vegetables such as broccoli, cauliflower and Brussels sprouts, have substances that activate liver enzymes and help the liver detoxify chemicals.
-This allows the liver to eliminate excess oestrogen more effectively.
+That allows the liver to eliminate excess oestrogen more effectively.
 Raw cabbage juice contains indoles that affect oestrogen metabolism and decrease harmful hormones by as much as 50%.
 Cruciferous vegetables along with onion and carrot also contain sulphorophanes that increase anticancer activity within the cell.

 Progesterone levels are likely to be low.
 Increasing progesterone alleviates PMS and luteal phase deficit.
-Agnus castus and Life Enhancer are helpful along with B6 in the form of pyridoxal-5-phosphate.
+Agnus castus and Life Enhancer are helpful, along with B6 in the form of pyridoxal-5-phosphate.

 The salivary hormone assay is a useful tool to discover hormone levels before designing a protocol to alter hormone levels.